wwatson4506/GIGA-RA8876-SPI/README.md

 Example sketches can be found in the GIGA-RA8876-SPI examples folders.

 - gauges  ---------------------->  A Sumotoy example originally created for the RA8875.
-- graphicCursor ------------->  A demonstration of defining and using a graphical mouse pointer. **Updated**.
+- graphicCursor ------------->  A demonstration of defining and using a graphical mouse pointer.
-  Will need this addsitional library for mouse usage: https://github.com/wwatson4506/GIGA_USBHostMBed5_devices/tree/Buffered_USB_Keyboard
+  **Updated** Will need this addsitional library for mouse usage: https://github.com/wwatson4506/GIGA_USBHostMBed5_devices/tree/Buffered_USB_Keyboard
 - graphics --------------------->  Demonstrates common graphics usage, lines, circles, rectangles and more.
 - ILI_ADA_FontTest4 -------> Demonstrates usage of ILI9341 and Adafruit fonts on the RA8876.